 Because the universe is intelligible, it is possible for human beings to take advantage of God’s provision for us, made available within the creation.
 As we study and develop an understanding of the laws of physics and chemistry, the composition of matter, and the nature of living systems, we can deploy that knowledge to benefit humanity—in fact, all life on Earth—through technology, agriculture, medicine, and conservation efforts.
 To put it in theological terms, the intelligibility of the universe allows us to unleash God’s providence for humanity as we come to understand the world around us.

-Ultimately, I believe that God has designed the universe for discoverability because he wants us to see, understand, and appreciate his handiwork as a Creator so that through his creation we can know him.
+Ultimately, I believe that God has designed the universe for discoverability because He wants us to see, understand, and appreciate His handiwork as a Creator, so through His creation we can know Him.
 Scripture teaches that we can glimpse God’s glory (Psalm 19:1), majesty (Psalm 8:1), and righteousness (Psalm 50:6) from nature.
 From the Old Testament, we learn that God’s eternal nature (Psalm 90:2) can be gleaned from the world around us.
 We can see God’s love, faithfulness, righteousness, and justice (Psalm 36:5–6) in creation.
 This powerful revelation of God’s character is only possible because the laws of nature are constant.

 Scripture (Romans 1:20; Job 12:7–9) also teaches that we can see evidence for God’s fingerprints as well—evidence for His existence.
 And toward that end, I maintain that we see God’s handiwork in the elegant way trade-offs are handled in biochemical systems.